-As part of our roadmap to net zero, we collaborate with PETRONAS to capture inherent CO2 emissions, which account for approximately 2 million $tCO_2e$ per annum.
+As part of our roadmap to net zero, we collaborate with PETRONAS to capture inherent $CO_2$ emissions, which account for approximately 2 million $tCO_2$ e per annum.
 By leveraging this captured $CO_2$ as a feedstock for downstream customers, we are able to generate value while simultaneously reducing emissions.
-Since the early 2000s, monetising $CO_2$ sales has been a key activity, and in 2024, this contributed to an additional 51 ktCO2e reduction in GHG emissions.
+Since the early 2000s, monetising $CO_2$ sales has been a key activity, and in 2024, this contributed to an additional 51 kt $CO_2$ e reduction in GHG emissions.

-''' Netting, Carbon Offsetting and Carbon Credits for Remaining Emissions credits certificates to validate these initiatives. '''
+Netting, Carbon Offsetting and Carbon Credits for Remaining Emissions

 To address hard-to-abate and unavoidable residual emissions, we are exploring netting as a viable option in our journey toward net zero based on the available initiatives in the market, including reforestation projects.
-To ensure these projects are recognised by governing bodies, we are also assessing the best methods for obtaining carbon
+To ensure these projects are recognised by governing bodies, we are also assessing the best methods for obtaining carbon credits certificates to validate these initiatives.